Hard work, big prize: Bristol is shaping what it means to be a smart city

 Dejan Bojic is director of smart cities for NEC Europe, which led on the project, and says wireless and connectivity learnings were part of the reasoning for the pilot, as much as exploring the potential for smarter, more efficient waste collections.

 “You want to understand what kind of connectivity will fall over and not meet your needs.
 It’s something that you need to fully grasp, so connectivity was a big thing.

 “In terms of setting up the sensors in lots of locations, that was easily done.
 We put sensors on 30 bins and started collecting data within 24 hours.
-We also ran some visualisations and analysed the data to answer key questions about how fast the bins fill in different locations and the part that weather and other variables play in relation to the speed of filling.”
+We also ran some visualizations and analyzed the data to answer key questions about how fast the bins fill in different locations and the part that weather and other variables play in relation to the speed of filling.”

 “What you find with a small pilot like this is that the economic case for a single-solution project is hard to make,” he says.
 “So you start to think about how several innovations might be delivered at the same time, taking full advantage of the technology stack, to move things forward in one giant stride.
 There are collaboration challenges there, and the need to break out of project siloes, but you immediately get a sense that it can ultimately be done, which is exciting in itself.”

 The point Bojic makes next recalls those general challenges flagged by Huawei’s smart cities research.

 “Where Bristol is showing the way ahead is in the role of detailed collaboration to deliver the smart city,” he says.
 “Lots of other smart city pilots fall over because of the need to involve multiple parties and the need for middleware technologies that can bridge any gaps.

 “Bristol has these elements in hand already, which means our focus is already further down the line – how to bring together several projects in one go to make the economics work, and to get them live and delivering.”